danielbibit/danielbibit.github.io/_posts/2021-07-22-nas-migration.md

 My NAS server is the most important piece of tech infrastructure in my home, it acts as:
 * A NAS, making my HDS redudant using RAID, pooling these HDs, presenting them to me as one big disk; And sharing my files to other devices through SAMBA.
-* A entertaiment server, serving music, movies and series to my other devices usin Plex.
+* A entertaiment server, serving music, movies and series to my other devices using Plex.
-* A development server, hosting virtual machines for my projects, alowing me to access them remotly.
+* A development server, hosting virtual machines for my projects, allowing me to access them remotely.
-* The host of my Home Assist OS, when this machine goes down, my lights won't event turn on!
+* The host of my Home Assist OS, when this machine goes down, my lights won't even turn on!

 ## OS
 I was using a OS called OpenMediaVault, it is designed exactly for my use case, it's based on